MicrosoftDocs/windows-itpro-docs/windows/deploy/upgrade-analytics-resolve-issues.md

 ﻿---
-title: Upgrade Analytics: Resolve application and driver issues (Windows 10)
+title: Upgrade Analytics - Resolve application and driver issues (Windows 10)
 description: Describes how to resolve application and driver issues that can occur during an upgrade with Upgrade Analytics. ms.prod: w10
 author: MaggiePucciEvans
 ---

-# Upgrade Analytics: Resolve application and driver issues
+# Upgrade Analytics - Resolve application and driver issues

 This section of the Upgrade Analytics workflow reports application and driver inventory and shows you which applications have known issues, which applications have no known issues, and which drivers have issues.
 We identify applications and drivers that need attention and suggest fixes when we know about them.

 You can change an application’s upgrade decision and a driver’s upgrade decision from the blades in this section.
-Select **Decide upgrade readiness** at the bottom of each blade to change available values.

 To change an application’s or a driver’s importance level, select **User changes**.
 Select the item you want to change and then select the appropriate option from the **Select upgrade decision** list.

 Upgrade decisions include: